 - Every sonogram is a reminder that their time with their baby is short.

 - Every time someone stops them in the grocery store to inquire about their pregnancy, they are reminded of all that should have been.

 - Maternity pictures are transformed from images of joyful anticipation into baby loss keepsakes.

-Pregnancy, which should be a time of joy and preparation, becomes a time of unwanted planning, painful questions.
+Pregnancy, which should be a time of joy and preparation, becomes a time of unwanted planning, and painful questions.
 Memories made at this time will not be touchstones to look back on with their child or children when they are grown — but they are still important memories.

 Every second with their child is a time to cherish.
 At the same time, each pregnancy experience becomes a painful reminder of just how few seconds they will get.
 Parents can be exhausted by the emotional tension between anticipating what is to come and being present in the moment.

 Each of these experiences is a loss.
 Each can be extremely painful.
 But it is also true that memories made in pregnancy may become precious.
 They preserve the limited time in which these parents felt their baby alive, well, and safe.